sryo/scriptables/README.md

 ### ZenTrate.js

 - **Customizing Items**: Edit the `zentrate_config.json` file to add or remove items.
 Each item can be an app, shortcut, or any other action that supports a URL scheme.
-To find the appropriate URL schemes for apps or shortcuts, you can search online for resources like [iOS URL Schemes](https://handleopenurl.com/).

 - **Sorting**: Items can be sorted alphabetically or by usage frequency.
 - **Autosizing**: The widget dynamically adjusts text size based on usage frequency, making more frequently used items more prominent.